EgoAlpha/prompt-in-context-learning/PromptEngineering.md

 ## 1. Introduction

-Prompt engineering is an effective tool that can help us better navigate generative large language models and will greatly improve our productivity.
-In the near future, it is an inevitable trend that human-machine collaboration will become the main production method.
-Prompt engineering involves designing, creating, and optimizing prompts for the purpose of extracting accurate, consistent, and fair outputs from large language models (LLMs).
+Prompt engineering is a powerful tool that significantly enhances our interaction with generative large language models, boosting productivity.
+Human-machine collaboration is rapidly becoming the primary mode of production, an undeniable trend.
+Prompt engineering focuses on designing, creating, and refining prompts to elicit accurate, consistent, and unbiased outputs from large language models (LLMs).

-> The aforementioned is also applicable to other large generative models, such as text-to-image synthesizers.
-For the sake of brevity, we will temporarily focus on language models.
+> This concept also applies to other large generative models, such as text-to-image synthesizers.
+For conciseness, this discussion will primarily focus on language models.

-LLMs are trained on vast amounts of text data, allowing them to encode a substantial amount of factual information about the world.
-Their popularity has surged in recent years due to their ability to generate human-like text, making them ideal for chatbots, virtual assistants, and similar applications.
-However, it is essential to note that without appropriate prompt engineering, the generated outputs can be unpredictable and potentially result in harmful consequences.
+LLMs are trained on extensive text datasets, enabling them to capture a vast amount of real-world information.
+Their ability to generate human-like text has led to their widespread adoption in applications like chatbots and virtual assistants.
+However, without proper prompt engineering, their outputs can be unpredictable and potentially problematic.

-The goal of prompt engineering is to identify an appropriate prompt to be given to LLMs, in such a way that they generate responses that can effectively solve our specified complex tasks.
+The core objective of prompt engineering is to craft effective prompts that guide LLMs to generate responses capable of solving complex, specific tasks.

-A prompt can take on any form of sentence such as statements, instructions, questions, or even paragraphs, as long as it inspires the imagination of LLMs and guides them to explore a variety of topics and tasks.
+A prompt can be any form of natural language—statements, instructions, questions, or even paragraphs—that stimulates the LLM's creativity and directs it toward exploring various topics and tasks.

-> For the sake of making it easier for beginners to understand, we will temporarily set aside the concept of soft prompts.
+> To simplify understanding for beginners, we will temporarily set aside the concept of soft prompts.

-After receiving various types of prompts, LLMs have the ability to generate a diverse range of output formats, including completed sentences, question-answers, translations, conversational scripts, and other text generation, all of which have wide-ranging applications and great creative potential.
+Upon receiving diverse prompts, LLMs can produce a wide array of output formats, including complete sentences, Q&A pairs, translations, conversational scripts, and other text generations, all possessing broad applications and immense creative potential.

-Depending on the knowledge and experience acquired from vast amounts of language data during training, LLMs are not just used for chatbot conversations, but also highly effective problem solvers.
+Leveraging the knowledge and experience gained from vast language data during training, LLMs serve not only as conversational chatbots but also as highly effective problem-solvers.

-### 💥 Highlight: To enhance the problem-solving ability of LLMs, high-quality prompts are crucial.
+### 💥 Highlight: High-quality prompts are essential for enhancing the problem-solving capabilities of LLMs.

 <img width="200%" src="./figures/hr.gif" />